georgerohan001/Project/README.md

 * The function **quotes()** makes the running of the file much slower because the quotes exercise requires the fetching of data from 10 pages of a website.
 If you want faster processing time, consider commenting out the section in **extract_sheets()** where it is called (line 136).
 PLEASE DO NOT DELETE OR TAMPER WITH THE FUNCTION!!!

 * An internet connection is required on the PC in which you run the exercise sheets program due to the quotes() function.
-Again, if internet connection is not available, head to line 136 and comment out the calling of the function.
+Again, if an internet connection is not available, head to line 136 and comment out the calling of the function.

 * This project assumes the ownership of a directory of files in this format: